nextstepitt/auth0-pyrates/Lab-Extractions.md

     1. Remove the imports of express-openid-session and memorystore.
     1. Remove the creation of the sessionStore, the session configuration, and adding middleware.
 Leave the comment for Auth0 back-channel logout support.
     1. Remove the auth configuration references to backchannelLogout from both applications, and routes from the Treasure application.

+## Lab 03

+## Lab 04

+1. Remove the *authtoken* from the ngrok.yml file.
+1. In ./src/pyrates/.env and ./src/treasure/.env reset the BASE_URL if it was changed, and clear the ISSUER_URL, CLIENT_ID, and CLIENT_SECRET values.